John-H-Elliott/SENG202-LookOut-Project/README.md

     In the terminal navigate to the [.jar](LookOut.jar) files location.

 3.
-    When inside the can project directory.
+    Once inside the directory.
 Run the following code, for Windows:

     ```Console
     java -jar LookOut.jar